thumbnail image

 You can find our vegetables for sale at:

-INDOOR Woodstock Winter Market, November through April, on Saturdays from 9am to 1pm.
+INDOOR Woodstock Winter Market on Saturdays from 9am-1pm, November through April.

 Join our email list below for updates on new produce available and upcoming farm tours!